Tynecastle Park: History

+Heart of Midlothian

 After Hearts was formed in 1874, the club played at sites in the Meadows, Powburn and Powderhall.
 Hearts first moved to the Gorgie area, in the west of Edinburgh, in 1881.
 This pitch, known as "Tynecastle Park" or "Old Tynecastle", stood on the site of the present-day Wardlaw Street and Wardlaw Terrace.
 As this site was then regarded as being 'out of town', Hearts would sometimes stage two matches for the price of one, or set an admission price much lower than Edinburgh derby rivals Hibs.
 In 1886, with the city continuing to expand, tenements replaced the old ground and Hearts moved across Gorgie Road to the present site (also known as "Tynecastle Park", or "New Tynecastle"), which was leased from Edinburgh Corporation.
 Hearts played a friendly against Bolton Wanderers to inaugurate their new home on 10 April 1886.
 Tynecastle staged its first Scottish Football League match on 23 August 1890, when Hearts lost 5–0 to Celtic.

 Hearts won the Scottish Cup in 1891, which provided the club with sufficient finances for a new clubhouse.
 Tynecastle hosted its first international fixture in 1892, a 6–1 victory for Scotland against Wales.
 Only 1,200 fans attended the match because a snowstorm had led many fans to assume that it would be postponed.
 1892 also saw a roof constructed on the original "South" stand.
 In 1895 Tynecastle hosted a "World Championship" match between the winner of the English Football League First Division, Sunderland, and the Scottish league champions, Hearts.
 The trophy was won by Sunderland, who beat Hearts by a 5–3 score.
 Tynecastle hosted another "World Championship" game in 1902, when Hearts beat Tottenham Hotspur 3–1.